arup-group/arc-components/CONTRIBUTING.md

 npx nx run components:storybook:serve
 ```

+Source code chanages will be hot reloaded in the browser making any of the above commands ideal for local component development.

 ### Unit Tests

 Unit tests must be written for all components and can be run using the following command: